leo-cheron/lab/README.md

 # Code experimentation, R & D and stuff

 This repository is a pool of visual experimentations or modules coded for web.
-They may rely on frameworks such as [ThreeJS](https://github.com/mrdoob/three.js/) or [PixiJS](https://github.com/GoodBoyDigital/pixi.js/).
+They may rely on libraries such as [ThreeJS](https://github.com/mrdoob/three.js/) or [PixiJS](https://github.com/GoodBoyDigital/pixi.js/).

 ## Setup